jwmarb/nurl/script.md

 #### **Overview of Rust: History and Usage**

+- **Origins and Motivation:**
-- **History**: Rust was started by Graydon Hoare in 2006 as a side project at Mozilla, aiming to create a safer alternative to C/C++ for systems programming.
-Mozilla officially sponsored it in 2009, and version 1.0 was released in 2015.
+  Rust was created by Graydon Hoare in 2006 while he was at Mozilla, inspired by the need for a safer alternative to C and C++ for systems programming.
+Hoare’s motivation stemmed from issues with memory bugs (like a broken elevator due to software errors), which are common in languages that require manual memory management.

-- **Usage**: Rust is used for performance-critical backend systems, operating systems, embedded devices, and increasingly in web backend services.
-- **Community**: Rust has a growing, vibrant community with strong documentation and support.
+- **Mozilla Sponsorship and Open Source:**
+  Mozilla began sponsoring Rust in 2009, aiming to use it for browser engines.
+In 2010, Rust was released as open source, allowing the community to contribute.
+The first stable release, Rust 1.0, came out in 2015.

+- **Evolution and Influences:**
+  Rust’s design drew on decades of programming language research, blending together ideas from CLU, Erlang, Mesa, and others.
+Overall language was built to focus on safety and simplicity.
+Its unique ownership model replaced the need for garbage collection, a big feature that sets Rust apart from both C++ and memory-managed languages.

+- **Adoption and Impact:**
+  Since 1.0, Rust has been used in high-profile projects, including Mozilla’s Servo browser engine and parts of Firefox.
+Companies like Microsoft have adopted Rust for rewriting core libraries to improve security and reliability.

+- **Current Use Cases:**
+  Rust is now widely used for:
+  - Systems-level programming (operating systems, browser engines)
+  - Performance-critical backend services (like the web API in our project)
+  - WebAssembly applications
+  - Security-sensitive software

+---

 #### **Paradigms and Features**

-- **Multi-Paradigm**: Rust supports both object-oriented and functional programming paradigms, allowing flexibility in code organization and composition.
-- **Ownership and Borrowing**: Rust’s unique ownership system enforces memory safety at compile time, preventing data races and many classes of bugs without a garbage collector.
+- **Multi-Paradigm Flexibility:**
+  Rust is designed as a multi-paradigm language, blending object-oriented programming (OOP) and functional programming (FP) concepts.
+This allows developers to use structured and encapsulated designs when needed, or to leverage functional techniques like higher-order functions, pattern matching, and immutability.

+- **Ownership and Borrowing (Memory Safety):**
+   Every value in Rust has a single owner, and the compiler enforces strict rules about how data is borrowed and mutated.
+The "borrow checker" is the tool that enforces these rules, ensuring memory and thread safety.

+- **Zero-Cost Abstractions:**
+  Rust’s abstractions (like iterators, traits, and generics) are designed to compile down to highly efficient machine code with no runtime overhead.
+This allows devs to write expressive and high-level code without sacrificing performance.

+- **Type System and Generics:**
-- **Type System**: Rust is statically typed, with powerful generics and type inference, making code both safe and expressive.
+  Rust is statically and strongly typed, with a powerful type inference engine.
+Generics and traits enable code reuse and abstraction while maintaining type safety.

+- **Concurrency and Parallelism:**
+  Rust’s type system enforces safe concurrency.
+Data races are prevented at compile time, making it possible to write multithreaded code that is both fast and reliable.

+- **Security and Reliability:**
+  Rust is "secure by design," reducing vulnerabilities like buffer overflows and injection attacks.
+Its strict compile-time checks and lack of undefined behavior make it a strong choice for critical/sensitive applications.

+---

 Now, let's discuss the rust features that WE used in our project that would be important to understand for the next section when we showcase and demo the code: